szopeno/ChatBot/README.md

   will be searched for the fact most relevant to your input.
 Four most relevant facts will be inserted as (Facts to remember: ...; .... )
 * IT IS BUGGY AS HELL.
 Don't complain.

 Below is original message from Fausto Nisida in his repositorium.
-Read it for instruction how to install:
+Read it for instruction how to install.
+Remember to install node.js first!
+(e.g. look here https://nodejs.org/en/download/ - on linux, simply install appriopriate packages)

 Icons taken from here: https://icons8.com